Guppy16/sharedSpotifyPlaylist/README.md

 - Change background colour
 - Make powerd by react smaller (and add heroku)
 - Redirect to pages
-- Removie sign in button
+- Remove sign in button in results page
 - Change time mins in playlist data
 - Keep record of data of playlists in the past to view past weeks
-- Delete songs that got less than 10
+- Delete songs not in top 10
 - SERVER
   - Abstract functions from server
   - Give user accessToken ONLY.
 Use that as own authentication for DB, instead of giving them userid

+## ARCHIVE
+- Play music by clicking on the play button on the list

 ### Notes for Development
 - After modifications, git commit your changes & git push heroku master